|

 Southwestern Region Office

-(Albuquerque, NM) from 1994 until taking early retirement in 1995.
-Since then he has worked as a Naval base management contractor and completed five-and-a-half years of active duty in the
+from 1994 until taking early retirement in 1995.
+Subsequently, he has been a Naval base management contractor and completed five-and-a-half years of active duty in the

 Korea,